TJWphd/avid-reader/README.md

 Starter code from class: https://github.com/coding-boot-camp/solid-broccoli

-Thanks to John Young, Zac Warner, and Benicio Lopez at edX/UC Berkeley Full-Stack Bootcamp for help in addition to instruction.
+Thanks to John Young, Zac Warner, Alexis Javier, Erik Hoverston, and Benicio Lopez at edX/UC Berkeley Full-Stack Bootcamp for conceptual and coding assistance in addition to instruction.

 ## Contact